Bank Austria Statement to Excel: CSV Export vs PDF Conversion

 Financial DocumentsAustriaBank StatementsExcelPDF conversionCSV exportbookkeeping cleanup

-For a Bank Austria statement to Excel workflow, start with the file type you already have, not with a generic conversion step.
-If your Bank Austria workflow already gives you a CSV export, start there first.
-Microsoft's guide to saving workbooks as text or CSV notes that CSV saves a workbook as a comma-delimited text file and saves only the active sheet.
-That is why a native CSV export is usually easier to sort, filter, and import than a PDF statement.
-Use PDF conversion when the statement itself is the only usable file or when the export still needs too much cleanup.
+For a Bank Austria statement to Excel workflow, start with the file type you already have.
+Microsoft's guide to saving workbooks as text or CSV notes that CSV saves only the active sheet as comma-delimited text — a native CSV export is usually easier to sort, filter, and import than a PDF statement.
+Use PDF conversion when the statement is the only usable file or when the export needs too much cleanup.

 Start here: